williamsaintmartin/williamsaintmartin/README.md

-## About me
+# ABOUT ME

-### Introduction
+## Introduction

-I am an aspiring Data Analyst from France, with the desire to grow my skills to transform data into actionnable insights.
+I am an aspiring Data Analyst, with the desire to grow my skills to transform data into actionnable insights.

-### Current Tech Stack

-Languages:
+## Current Technologies Used

+Programming Language:
 - Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-Learn)

+Relational DataBase Management System (RDBMS):
 - MySQL
-- ...

-### Contact
+## Contact
 LinkedIn profile: *https://www.linkedin.com/in/william-saintmartin/*

-#### Feel free to check my repositories to see the projects I've been working on!
+### Feel free to check my repositories to see the projects I've been working on!